useExtracted (experimental)

 msgstr "Right"Besides the message key and the label itself, this format also supports optional descriptions and file references to all modules that consume this message.

-For local editing of PO messages, you can use e.g. a tool like Poedit (replacing keys with source text requires a pro license).
+For local editing of .po files, you can use e.g. a tool like Poedit (note however that replacing keys with source text requires a pro license).

 Tip: AI-based translation can be automated with a translation management system like Crowdin.